open-spaced-repetition/fsrs-vs-sm17/README.md

 - To ensure FSRS has the same information as SM-17, I implement an [online learning](https://en.wikipedia.org/wiki/Online_machine_learning) version of FSRS, where FSRS has zero knowledge of the future reviews as SM-17 does.
 - The results are based on the data from a small group of people.
 It may be different from the result of other SuperMemo users.

+### Metrics

+We use two metrics in the FSRS benchmark to evaluate how well these algorithms work: log loss and a custom RMSE that we call RMSE (bins).

+- Log Loss (also known as Binary Cross Entropy): Utilized primarily for its applicability in binary classification problems, log loss serves as a measure of the discrepancies between predicted probabilities of recall and review outcomes (1 or 0).
+It quantifies how well the algorithm approximates the true recall probabilities, making it an important metric for model evaluation in spaced repetition systems.
+- Weighted Root Mean Square Error in Bins (RMSE (bins)): This is a metric engineered for the FSRS benchmark.
+In this approach, predictions and review outcomes are grouped into bins according to the predicted probabilities of recall.
+Within each bin, the squared difference between the average predicted probability of recall and the average recall rate is calculated.
+These values are then weighted according to the sample size in each bin, and then the final weighted root mean square error is calculated.
+This metric provides a nuanced understanding of model performance across different probability ranges.

+Smaller is better.
+If you are unsure what metric to look at, look at RMSE (bins).
+That value can be interpreted as "the average difference between the predicted probability of recalling a card and the measured probability".
+For example, if RMSE (bins)=0.05, it means that that algorithm is, on average, wrong by 5% when predicting the probability of recall.

 ## Result

 Total users: 16